 \subsection{The secondary object}

-The QPE timing properties and the initial temperature of the expanding cloud producing them, $T_2$, are set by the disc properties and by the EMRI dynamics, therefore being independent from the nature and mass of the secondary as long as $q\ll 1$.
-On the other hand, the QPE (peak) luminosity depends on the initial size of the expanding cloud $R_{\rm in}$, see Eq.~(\ref{eq:Rdef}) and (\ref{eq:luminosity}), so that only impacts that form clouds with $R_{\rm in} \simeq 10^{11}$~cm are able to produce $L_X \simeq 10^{42}-10^{43}$~erg~s$^{-1}$ at QPE peak, as observed.
+The QPE timing properties and the initial temperature of the expanding cloud producing them, $T_2$, are set by the disc properties and by the EMRI dynamics.
+Thus, these parameters are independent of the nature and mass of the secondary, as long as $q\ll 1$.
+On the other hand, the QPE (peak) luminosity depends on the initial size of the expanding cloud, $R_{\rm in}$, as shown in Eqs.~(\ref{eq:Rdef}) and (\ref{eq:luminosity}).
+Thus, only impacts that form clouds with $R_{\rm in} \simeq 10^{11}$~cm are able to produce $L_X \simeq 10^{42}-10^{43}$~erg~s$^{-1}$ at QPE peak, as observed.

-For compact companions such as BHs, neutron stars and white dwarfs, the initial size of the expanding cloud is $R_{\rm in} = R_{\rm inf}$ and thus depends on companion mass and relative velocity at impact $v_{\rm rel}$.
+For compact companions such as BHs, neutron stars, and white dwarfs, the initial size of the expanding cloud is $R_{\rm in} \sim R_{\rm inf}$ and it thus depends on companion mass and relative velocity at impact, $v_{\rm rel}$.
 It is easy to show that BHs with masses $\ll 100$~M$_\odot$ never reach the required $R_{\rm in}$ even for very low $v_{\rm rel}$.
-The same applies to neutron stars and white dwarfs that can therefore be safely ruled out in the framework of the simple emission mechanism we have considered.
-On the other hand, the lifetime of the EMRI system, regulated by GWs emission, becomes too short for significantly more massive BHs to be consistent with the recurrence rate of the QPEs.
-Only BHs with mass $\sim 100$~M$_\odot$ can potentially produce clouds with sufficiently large $R_{\rm in}$ provided that $v_{\rm rel}$ is low enough, that is if the secondary orbit is prograde with respect to the accretion disc and the misalignment between the orbit and disc planes is not too large.
+The same applies to neutron stars and white dwarfs that can therefore be safely ruled out with respect to the framework of the simple emission mechanism we have considered.
+Slightly less massive BHs, that is, around and above 30-40 M$_\odot$ are still viable candidates given that the luminosity of the flares is also significantly influenced by the disc properties (e.g. denser clouds produce brighter flares in our model).
+On the other hand, the lifetime of the EMRI system, regulated by the GW emission, becomes too short for significantly more massive BHs to be consistent with the recurrence rate of the QPEs.
+Thus, BHs with mass $\sim 100$~M$_\odot$\footnote{We chose 100 M$_\odot$ as a reference value with the understating that slightly less massive stellar BH cannot be completely ruled out.
+We plan to explore this point in a more detailed follow-up study.} can potentially produce clouds with sufficiently large $R_{\rm in}$ provided that $v_{\rm rel}$ is low enough; that is to say, if the secondary orbit is prograde with respect to the accretion disc and the misalignment between the orbit and disc planes is not too large.
 This is precisely the situation we assume in our model.